Lessons from the NFL

 If you are still looking for more tips on how to apply football to your real life, perhaps you should read Winning the NFL Way: Leadership Lessons From Football’s Top Head Coaches.
 Let me know if you like it.

-Self Improvement
+Filed Under: Self Improvement

-1. Matt Wolfe Says:
+1. Matt Wolfe says

 This is a great article.
 It’s especially great because I, too, am such a huge football fan.
 I really like Roger Goodell’s response to the whole NBA fiasco.

-2. Miss DJ Says:
+2. Miss DJ says

 Great post.
 I am a huge football fan and loved reading this, especially the quote about dealing with a crisis.

-3. Free Money Finance Says:
+1. Free Money Finance says:

 Star Money Articles for the Week of September 3…